Friday, March 27, 2026

 ADD (budget NUMBER(10,2), region VARCHAR2(20));

-MODIFY changes the data type, size, default value, or constraint status of an existing column.
+Use MODIFY to change a column’s data type, size, default value, or nullability.

 ALTER TABLE employees